 - Garlic Texas Toast - A quick and buttery garlic bread made with thick Texas toast.
 Ready in minutes under the broiler.

-- Simple Side Salad - Use a salad kit from the store to keep it easy.
+- Simple Side Salad - A salad kit from the store keeps it easy.
+Something with a light vinaigrette pairs nicely with the richness of the sauce.

-- Roasted Broccoli - Preheat oven to 425F, then toss with salt and olive oil.
-Bake for 20-22 minutes until edges are golden.
+- Roasted Broccoli - Toss with olive oil and salt, then roast at 425F for 20-22 minutes until the edges are golden.

 Tried this recipe?
 Let everyone know how it turned out!
 Your feedback and tips help others decide if they should make it.